 During the blistering heat of a southern California summer or the brisk chill of a winter night, animals will seek out whatever comfort they can, and for some, your ducts are an ideal shelter.
 They’re dark, undisturbed, usually extremely warm in winter, and even downright cold during the blistering summer months.
 Unfortunately, animals themselves are huge blockages in your duct system which means you need to find a way to get rid of them.
 What’s worse is that sometimes animals crawl into your ducts and then can’t get back out again and they eventually die inside, creating a truly detestable odor that’s nearly impossible to track down.

 Do you need your ducts cleaned or repaired?
-Whether it’s a small inspection or a full home replacement, trust the Los Angeles duct repair team at JW Heating & Air to get you the results you’re looking for!
-Call us at (888) 523-7445 to schedule an inspection and receive an estimate.
+Whether it’s a small inspection or a full home replacement, trust the Los Angeles duct repair team at JW Plumbing, Heating and Air to get you the results you’re looking for!
+Schedule an appointment online today and receive an estimate.